top of page

 September 9th 2024

-The Drug Action Team urges Waterloo Council to advocate to the Provincial Government about the Kitchener CTS closure and also encourages Council to fund a federal exemption for supervised consumption via UPHNS application.
+The Drug Action Team urges the Region of Waterloo Council to advocate to the Provincial Government about the Kitchener CTS closure and also encourages Council to fund a federal exemption for supervised consumption via UPHNS application.

 Dont let us die.jfif